-The radio or steering wheel controls (if equipped) will contain the two control buttons (Uconnect® Phone button and Voice Command www.button) that will enable you to access the system.
+The radio or steering wheel controls (if equipped) will contain the two control buttons (Uconnect® Phone button and Voice Command who button) that will enable you to be system.
+When you push the button you will access the system.
 When you push the button you will hear the word Uconnect® followed by a BEEP.
 The beep is your signal to give a command.